efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

   - add 2x `CAMERA` entries in hardware config and set `SOURCE` to the `CMDDIFFUSION` array index number of your entry.
 In the above screenshot that's array index number `4` and `5`.
 For the moment, it will probably be 8 and 9 for you.
   - add 2x `COMMAND` entries in remote control config and set `CAMERA` to the created camera number. for me it was `5` and `6`.

-18. check if it's working on vigibot
+18. run `ls -l /tmp/`, check if `timelapse_short.mp4` and `timelapse_long.mp4` exist and check if it's working on vigibot.

-19. start on boot: run `sudo nano /etc/rc.local` and add
+19. if it works, automatically start it on boot: run `sudo nano /etc/rc.local` and add
 ```
 /usr/local/timelapser/timelapser.sh > /dev/tty0 &
 ```
 above the line `exit 0`